 Bhang regrettably this age bracket constitutes secondary school going-age in Uganda.
 The sad reality presented by the figures and facts in NACADA'S 2012 survey on drugs that is 14.8 per cent of the respondents aged between10 to 14 years old are completely oblivious of the risks associated with substance abuse.
 These statistics underline the need to educate our young people on dangers of alcohol and drug abuse.
-A number of studies have found a clear and consistent not only a determinant to school success and motivation in learning but also on psychological and physical well-being among adolescents (Abot, 2005).
+A number of studies have found a clear and consistent association between substance abuse and school achievement.
+This practice is not only a determinant to school success and motivation in learning but also on psychological and physical well-being among adolescents (Abot, 2005).